Common name: Monkey Puzzle Tree, Chilean Pine

 These living fossils are so called because they resemble their ancient ancestors found in fossils dating back to the Jurassic Period.
 They can live up to 1000 years and grow 40 meters tall.

 It is usually dioecious, with its cucumber-shaped male and round female cones on separate trees.
 The ripe seeds taste like big pine nuts and are still a food staple for the Mapuche peoples in southern Chile and Argentina.
 We have occasionally found ripe cones in our northern Garden, and a few lucky guides have pronounced the seeds delicious.

 It's also possible that this tree inspired the name of delicious monkey bread.

 This tree comes from the dry hinterland of Chile, where the Araucanos Indians live; the nut-like seeds from the cones were a staple of their diet, being under the control of the wise men, harvested according to religious rites.
 Archibald Menzies (botanist with Captain Vancouver of H.M.S.
-Discovery) slipped some seeds into his pocket at a feast they attended, planted them at once on board, and four of them germinated before they reached England.
+Discovery) slipped some seeds into his pocket at a feast they attended, planted them on board the ship, and four seeds germinated even before they reached England.
 During Victorian times they became very popular trees, many of which can be seen in Vancouver.
-They are dioecious.
-Araucaria excelsa is the famous Norfolk Pine, grown here as an indoor plant.
-(See notes 1 and 2 below.) : More about Araucaria araucana.
+It is related to Araucaria heterophylla, Norfolk Pine, grown here as an indoor plant.
+More about Araucaria araucana.

 Tree photo by Leslie Connolly.
 Female cone photo by Hughie Jones.

-    Photo of tree planted during construction from Vancouver City Archives
+Photo of tree planted early 1970s from Vancouver City Archives